mebusy/notes/dev_notes/Compiler4_SyntaxAnalysis.md

 For example, consider the top-down parse in Fig. 4.12, which constructs a tree with two nodes labeled E'.
 At the first E' node (in preorder), the production E' → + T E'  is chosen; at the second E' node, the production E' → ε is chosen.
 A predictive parser can choose between E'-productions by looking at the next input symbol.

 The class of grammars for which we can construct predictive parsers looking k symbols ahead in the input is sometimes called the LL(k) class.
-We discuss the LL(1) class in Section 4.4.3, but introduce certain computations, called FIRST and FOLLOW, in a preliminary Section 4.4.2.  om the **FIRST** and **FOLLOW** sets for a grammar, we shall construct "predictive parsing tables," which make explicit the choice of production during top-down parsing.
+We discuss the LL(1) class in Section 4.4.3, but introduce certain computations, called FIRST and FOLLOW, in a preliminary Section 4.4.2.
+From the **FIRST** and **FOLLOW** sets for a grammar, we shall construct "predictive parsing tables," which make explicit the choice of production during top-down parsing.
 These sets are also useful during bottom-up parsing,

 In Section 4.4.4 we give a nonrecursive parsing algorithm that maintains a stack explicitly, rather than implicitly via recursive calls.
 Finally, in Sec­ tion 4.4.5 we discuss error recovery during top-down parsing.